repos-javascript/pouchdb/docs/api.md

 db.query(fun, [options], [callback])
 {% endhighlight %}

-Retrieve a view, which allows you to perform more complex queries on PouchDB.
-The [CouchDB documentation for map reduce](http://docs.couchdb.org/en/latest/couchapp/views/intro.html) applies to PouchDB.
+Retrieves a view, which allows you to perform more complex queries on PouchDB.
+The [CouchDB documentation for map/reduce](http://docs.couchdb.org/en/latest/couchapp/views/intro.html) applies to PouchDB.

+Since views perform a full scan of all documents, this method may be very slow unless you first save your view using <a href='#create_view'>`putView()`</a>.

 ### Options

 All options default to `false` unless otherwise specified.

+* `fun`: Map/reduce function, which can be one of the following:
+  * A map function by itself (no reduce).
-* `fun`: Name of an existing view, the map function itself, or a full CouchDB-style mapreduce object: `{map : ..., reduce: ...}`.
+  * A full CouchDB-style map/reduce object: `{map : ..., reduce: ...}`.
+  * The name of an existing view (e.g. `'myview'` or `'mydesigndoc/myview'`).
 * `options.reduce`: Reduce function, or the string name of a built-in function: `'_sum'`, `'_count'`, or `'_stats'`.
 Defaults to `false` (no reduce).
     * Tip: if you're not using a built-in, [you're probably doing it wrong](http://youtu.be/BKQ9kXKoHS8?t=865s).
+    * On local databases, you do not need to worry about `rereduce`, since it's single-node.
 * `options.include_docs`: Include the document in each row in the `doc` field.
     - `options.conflicts`: Include conflicts in the `_conflicts` field of a doc.
   - `options.attachments`: Include attachment data.
-* `options.startkey` & `options.endkey`: Get documents with keys in a certain range (inclusive/inclusive).
+* `options.startkey` & `options.endkey`: Get rows with keys in a certain range (inclusive/inclusive).
+* `options.limit`: Maximum number of rows to return.
+* `options.skip`: Number of rows to skip before returning (warning: poor performance on IndexedDB/LevelDB!).
-* `options.descending`: Reverse the order of the output documents.
+* `options.descending`: Reverse the order of the output rows.
-* `options.key`: Only return rows matching this string key.
+* `options.key`: Only return rows matching this key.
-* `options.keys`: Array of string keys to fetch in a single shot.
+* `options.keys`: Array of keys to fetch in a single shot.
     - Neither `startkey` nor `endkey` can be specified with this option.
     - The rows are returned in the same order as the supplied `keys` array.
     - The row for a deleted document will have the revision ID of the deletion, and an extra key `"deleted":true` in the `value` property.
     - The row for a nonexistent document will just contain an `"error"` property with the value `"not_found"`.
+* `options.group`: True if you want the reduce function to group results by keys, rather than returning a single result.
+Defaults to `false`.
+* `options.group_level`: Number of elements in a key to group by, assuming the keys are arrays.
+Defaults to the full length of the array.
+* `options.stale`: One of `'ok'` or `'update_after'`.
+Only applies to saved views.
+Can be one of:
+    * unspecified (default): Returns the latest results, waiting for the view to build if necessary.
+    * `'ok'`: Returns results immediately, even if they're out-of-date.
+    * `'update_after'`: Returns results immediately, but kicks off a build afterwards.

-    - For details, see the [CouchDB query options documentation](http://wiki.apache.org/couchdb/HTTP_view_API#Querying_Options).
+For details, see the [CouchDB query options documentation](http://wiki.apache.org/couchdb/HTTP_view_API#Querying_Options).

 #### Example Usage:
 {% highlight js %}